Localizing Sources of Variability in Crowded TESS Photometry: Demonstrations with TESS data

 To assess the effect of extrinsic error on the results, we further restrict our analysis to the fit results that have formal intrinsic fitting errors smaller than 0.05\,pix in both dimensions.
 The median intrinsic uncertainties are smaller than 0.01\,pix in each direction, so this rejects only the most imprecise 6\% of results in the tail of the fit distribution.

 The residuals between the fit locations and the known locations of the targeted stars are displayed in Figure~\ref{fig:binprecision}.
 The bulk of the results appear to be distributed about the targeted source locations.
 In some cases, the eclipsing binary is not the targeted source, and we would expect to fit an offset source location.
 Any bright star within a pixel of the target will contribute light to the aperture, so we expect this background of contaminant sources to be uniform within a pixel of the target.
 We use the {\tt pyGMMis} package \citep{pygmmis} to fit a two-component Gaussian mixture model (GMM) to the residuals, plus a uniform background model.
 The GMM distributions are indicated in Figure~\ref{fig:binprecision}, where they appear to match the marginalized histograms well.
 The locations, covariance matrices, and heights for the two best-fit two-dimensional Gaussians are in Table~\ref{tab:GMM}.
-The uniform background model represents 11.4\% of the variable source density within one pixel of the targeted sources.
+The uniform background model represents 11.4\% of the variable source density within one pixel of the targeted sources, and accounts for fits to sources other than the targeted stars or any spurious results.
 Both Gaussian components are wider than expected from the formal fitting uncertainties, capturing the combined intrinsic and extrinsic errors.
 The best-fit row locations are also notably greater than the targeted source locations according to WCS header info by $\approx 0.025$\,pix, indicating a potential systematic error in the TESS pointing model of $\approx 0.5\arcsec$.

+The header for each TPF file includes a {\sc crowdsap} keyword that estimates the fraction of flux in the photometric aperture from the targeted star.
+Since {\sc crowdsap} reports how contaminated a target aperture is, we might expect that variability in light curves with {\sc crowdsap} close to 1.0 should nearly always be localized to the target star.
+We find, however, that the distance between the targeted star and localization result does not have a strong apparent trend with {\sc crowdsap} value.
+From inspecting our fit results, it is apparent that signals coming from sources centered well outside the photometric aperture can be present in the extracted light curves even for targets with {\sc crowdsap} $> 0.9$.
+This contaminating sources will populate the uniform background component of our GMM.

+In Figure~\ref{fig:fluxandampfits} we provide an example for each of the three most common situations where \tl\ succeeds in fitting the binary system.
+From left to right we have a high {\sc crowdsap} of 0.997 that is localized to the targeted star, a low {\sc crowdsap} of 0.114 that fits well to a contaminant star location, and a high {\sc crowdsap} of 0.921 that is also localized to a contaminant star.
+The top images show the flux in the TPF while the bottom images display the amplitude fits for the eclipsing frequency with the greatest signal to noise and star fit location reported by \tl.
+The best-fit amplitude distributions successfully isolate the flux from the single variable source of interest, making the flux from other sources apparently disappear compared to the image flux distributions.